Neighborly-Saffron/Neighborly/README.md

 #### Running in Production
->To run the build package in production mode run the following
+>To run the build package in production mode run the following:

 ```
 npm run build
 ```

 #### Running in Development
->To run the build package in development mode run the following commands npm start
+>To run the build package in development mode run the following commands:

 ```
 npm run start